 Catering to the needs of your Airbnb guests is critical to success when running an Airbnb business.
 Therefore, you need to plan out your strategy before you even accept your first guest.
-Here are 6 questions to ask yourself about your property before you make a listing on Airbnb.
+Here are 6 questions to ask yourself about your property before you make an Airbnb listing.

 Every Airbnb listing is a suited to a particular demographic.
 Whether you’d like to target tourists to your area or business travelers, consider who your property fits the best.